 Once all the ingredients are in, seal the pot and select manual/high pressure for 30 minutes.

-When cooking is complete, use quick pressure release to depressurize.
+When cooking is complete, use quick pressure release to depressurize for firm meat and natural pressure release for tender.
+Kashmiri’s like the meat slightly firm.
 Open the lid and select sauté and add milk.
 Let it sauté for 2 minutes until it comes to a boil.
 Keep stirring.

 Then add the turmeric, and garam masala and let it sauté for another 2 minutes.